pu2clr/VFO_BFO_OLED_ARDUINO/Doc/Pt/README.md

 ## Tabela de divisão de Bandas utilizadas no Projeto

-The VFO is separated into 27 bands.
-It first band oscilates from 100KHz to 1700 KHz and the last band oscilates from 135MHz to 160MHz.
-You might need to change this configuration.
-The [Arduino sketch section below](/Doc/En#arduino-sketch) shows how you can change the band configuration.

 O VFO está dividido em 27 bandas.
 A primeira banda varia entre 100KHz até 1.7MHz e a última banda varia entre 135MHz até 160MHz. É possível que você queira reduzir o número de bandas ou mesmo alterar as frequências em cada banda.
 Para tanto, consulte a adiante ["Sobre o programa Arduino"](/Doc/Pt#sobre-o-esquema-e-conexões).

 <table cellspacing="0" border="0">